-Maximum Numbers of Speakers: These numbers indicate the maximum number of speakers the proposal form is designed to accommodate.
-We strongly encourage leaving space in your program for abstract-based speakers.
-To do this on the form write "Abstract-Based Speaker" in any required fields for speaker contact info and staff will provide options in December after abstract submissions close.
+Abstract-Based Speakers: We strongly encourage leaving space in your program for abstract-based speakers.
+To do this on the form write "Abstract-Based Speaker" in any required fields for speaker contact info and staff will provide options after abstract submissions close.